FDA authorizes 1st COVID-19 shots for infants, preschoolers

 Both vaccines are for children as young as 6 months.
 Moderna next plans to study its shots for babies as young as 3 months.
 Pfizer has not finalized plans for shots in younger infants.
 A dozen countries, including China, already vaccinate kids under 5, with other brands.

+Immediately upon hearing of the FDA’s decision, Dr. Toma Omofoye, a Houston radiologist, made appointments for her 4-year-old daughter and 3-year-old son.
+Without the shots, her family has missed out on family gatherings, indoor concerts, even trips to the grocery store, she said.
+During a recent pharmacy stop, Omofoye said her daughter stared and walked around like it was Disneyland, and thanked her.

+“My heart broke in that moment, which is why my heart is so elated now,” Omofoye said.

-In the U.S., it remains uncertain how many parents want their youngest vaccinated.
-By some estimates, three-quarters of all children have already been infected.
-And only about 30% of children aged 5 to 11 have been vaccinated since Pfizer’s shots opened to them last November.
+But will other parents be as eager to get their youngest vaccinated?
+By some estimates, three-quarters of all U.S. children have already been infected.
+And only about 30% of children aged 5 to 11 have gotten vaccinated since Pfizer’s shots opened to them last November.

 The FDA officials acknowledged those low rates and said the government is committed to getting more older kids vaccinated and having better success with younger kids.